Financier Jeffrey Epstein found dead in jail cell

 NEW YORK

-Jeffrey Epstein has died by suicide while awaiting trial on sex-trafficking charges in New York. a former law enforcement official told The Associated Press today.
+Jeffrey Epstein has died by apparent suicide while awaiting trial on sex-trafficking charges in New York. a former law enforcement official told The Associated Press today.

 The medical examiner's office in Manhattan confirmed the financier's death.